Students sit at computers in a classroom, with windows opening onto mountains.

 The University of Central Asia (UCA) was established to promote the social and economic development of Central Asia, particularly its mountain communities.
 It offers an internationally recognised standard of higher education, helping people of the region to preserve and draw upon their rich cultural traditions as assets for the future.

-The Presidents of the Kyrgyz Republic, Tajikistan and Kazakhstan, and His Highness the Aga Khan, signed the International Treaty and Charter establishing this secular, private, not-for-profit university.
+The Presidents of the Kyrgyz Republic, Tajikistan and Kazakhstan, and His Late Highness Aga Khan IV, signed the International Treaty and Charter establishing this secular, private, not-for-profit university.
 It was ratified by the respective parliaments and registered with the United Nations.

 University of Central Asia Campus in Naryn